The Euro 2020 group stage is over and France are still looking to add to their World Cup win by picking up the trophy they should have won in 2016.

 Lloris keeps goal behind the rock-solid duo of Varane and Kimpembe.
 Out wide are Bayern duo Benjamin Pavard and Lucas Hernández.
 Naturally centre-backs, the two provide serious physical and athletic prowess on the flanks and can add to France’s defensive solidity when they retreat into a rearguard (which is most of the time).

-Up-front, we will likely see Olivier Giroud lead the line.
-Deschamps is an enormous fan of Giroud and the hold-up play he adds to the team.
-Plus, to be honest, the striker does have a great knack for scoring for his country – only Thierry Henry has scored more for France.
-Giroud will be partnered by Griezmann and Mbappé who, along with Pogba, are the key attacking pieces of the team.
+Deschamps is an enormous fan of Olivier Giroud and the hold-up play he adds to the team.
+And the striker does have a great knack for scoring for his country — only Thierry Henry has scored more for France.
+But the return of Karim Benzema means the Chelsea striker has had to settle for a place on the bench this summer.
+Benzema is partnered by Griezmann and Mbappé who, along with Pogba, are the key attacking pieces of the team.

 The form guide